thaopham98/CPP/classProject_Thao_Pham/Final_Project.md

 		ENDFOR

 	CALL minmax with map cart and char option
-		IF option equals to l
+		IF option equals to l THEN
 			Use min_element() with cart
 			PRINT the pair with smallest value
 		ELSE